Fighter Jet Intercepts Small Plane Flying Over NYC After Biden's UN Speech

 NEW YORK (CBS New York) — An F-16 fighter jet seen soaring through the Manhattan skies on Tuesday afternoon was sent to intercept a single-engine Cessna plane that entered a restricted flying area, according to NORAD.
 The incident happened around 2 p.m., several hours after President Biden spoke at the United Nations.

-The incident is now under investigation, the Federal Aviation Administration confirmed to CBS2.READ MORE: Brian Laundrie: Who Is Gabby Petito's Fiancé, And What Do We Know About Him?
+The incident is now under investigation, the Federal Aviation Administration confirmed to CBS2.READ MORE: Vaccine Mandates For NYC Teachers, State Health Care Workers Head To Court

 There are fighter jets flying around super low around Manhattan pic.twitter.com/SdZeAUkOB5

-Note: .Editor’s note: This story first appeared on Sept.
-21, 2021.